 Coolant In The Oil

 In the event coolant loss is evident, but no leaks are visible, pull the oil dipstick and take a whiff.
 If you smell a sweet odor on the dipstick, odds are coolant is mixing with the engine oil.
-When coolant enters the crankcase shades of green, red or orange can start to appear in the oil.
+When coolant enters the crankcase shades of green, red, or orange can start to appear in the oil.
 This will depend on the type of coolant the vehicle uses.

-Once the engine runs for any amount of time however, the crankshaft and oil pump can have a blender-like effect.
+Once the engine runs for any amount of time, however, the crankshaft and oil pump can have a blender-like effect.
 This will turn the oil and coolant mixture into what some refer to as a “milkshake” for obvious reasons.
-Another prominent indication of coolant leak is white exhaust smoke that has a sweet odor.
+Another prominent indication of a coolant leak is white exhaust smoke that has a sweet odor.
 In this case, the dipstick oil level may actually rise.
 This can be an indication a significant amount of coolant has leaked into the crankcase.

 Another reason that the coolant level is low is from air pockets or bubbles that formed in the cooling system.
 Air pockets can result during the refilling procedure and cause a restriction of fluid flow.

 A problem with the radiator fan or fan clutch will cause the engine to overheat.
 Inspect the fan and make sure it isn’t loose or broken.
 Replacing a faulty cooling fan is an easy solution to stop your engine from overheating.
 Other causes of the cooling fan not working properly are a defective coolant sensor or engine thermostat.

 3. Water Pump